Hot pot: East Asia

-Greater China

-Mainland China
+China

-Chinese hot pots are often divided into "Southern style" and "Northern style", paralleling the cultural regions of China.
-Although there are wide regional variations, in general, Southern styles tend to have spicy broths, complex dipping sauces and are heavier on seafood, vegetables and mushrooms, while Northern styles are simpler and focus more on the meat, particularly mutton.
+Chinese hot pots are often divided into "Southern style" and "Northern style", paralleling the northern and southern Chinese cultural divide.
+Although there are wide regional variations, in general, Southern styles tend to have spicy broths and complex dipping sauces, and are heavier on seafood, vegetables and mushrooms, while Northern styles are simpler and focus more on meat, particularly mutton.

 According to research, 67 different spices and condiments are commonly used in traditional Chinese hotpot, involving 82 plant species of 50 genera in 26 families.

-Modern eateries offer a partitioned pot with differently-flavored broths in each section.
+Modern eateries offer a partitioned pot with differently flavored broths in each section.
 More traditional or older establishments often serve a fragrant, mild broth in a large brass vessel heated by burning coals in a central chimney.
 The broth is simmered in a deep, donut-shaped bowl surrounding the chimney.